openSUSE:Slowroll

 What

 Slowroll is a new experimental distribution from 2023 based on Tumbleweed, but rolling slower.
-With updates every one or two months with bug fixes and CVE fixes as they come in.
+With big updates every one or two months, and continous bug fixes and security fixes as they come in.

 Use

-For initial install, you can use the DVD iso from http://download.opensuse.org/repositories/openSUSE:/ALP:/Experimental:/Slowroll/base/iso/ but leave the network disabled (so it does not pull in newer Tumbleweed packages from online repos)
+For initial install, you can use the DVD iso from http://download.opensuse.org/slowroll/iso/ but leave online repositories disabled (so it does not pull in newer Tumbleweed packages from online repos).
+You can also switch directly from any actual Leap or Tumbleweed release to Slowroll by replacing the repositories.

 Like Tumbleweed, use zypper dup to upgrade.